Does UV light Kill Bed Bugs? Stay tuned for the answer that might surprise you, along with some helpful prevention tips!

 - If possible, perform the above remedies in the garden under direct sunlight.

 How to Prevent Bed Bugs Infestation?

 Go through the below preventive measures to avoid bed bug infestation in the first place.

-- As electrical outlets are the perfect hideout of the hitchhikers, cover them adequately.
+- As electrical outlets are the perfect hideout for hitchhikers, cover them adequately.

-- Remove the heaps of clutter from the inside and outside of your home to reduce bed bugs hiding places.
+- Remove the heaps of clutter inside and outside your home to reduce bed bugs’ hiding places.

 - Vacuum mattresses, box springs, and floors frequently to remove these parasites.